 Step 2: Get the top stock picks from Morningstar.
 They pre-sort the top stocks, the top mutual funds and the top ETF picks using data points.
 Then, they feature their top picks.
 Click here to try it for free for two weeks.

-Baby Step 7: Build Wealth & Give
+Baby Step 7: Build Wealth & Give Back

-Once you start paying off your debts, you’re going to start having some extra money at the end of each month.
+Once you start paying off your debts, you're going to start having some extra money at the end of each month.
+This is where I'm currently at in Dave Ramsey's 7 Baby Steps to financial freedom journey.

 With all the extra money, you're now going to invest every month.
 I recommend using M1 Finance to invest.
 There are four main benefits to using M1 Finance.